Sudu-09-Nep/Brucella_phylo/README.md

 what data structure it expects, and what it produces.

 ## 08 - Final Cheat Code
-If you want all codes in one shot:- you can visit `run_pipelines.sh`.
+If you want all codes in one shot:- you can visit `run_pipeline.sh`.